Women’s Suffrage Started as Far Back as 1825

 - If women cease to be under men’s protection they would be in competition with men and, being weaker, they would be oppressed and eventually go under

 - If women had votes they would outnumber male voters, parliament would become feminised and Britain the laughing stock of the world

 Sixty Years to See the First Signs of Success

-Support for women’s suffrage increased over the years to the point were it was backed by the majority of MPs.
-Despite this the Liberal government of 1901-1914 would not countenance the vote.
+Support for women’s suffrage increased over the years to the point where it was backed by the majority of MPs.
+Despite this, the Liberal government of 1901-1914 would not countenance the vote.
 This led to the militancy associated with the suffragette movement.
 Many have argued that this actually slowed down the granting of voting rights.
 Indeed it has been said that it was the First World War that led to women getting the vote.
-It changed the social and political landscape and with women actively working to support the war effort there was a groundswell of opinion to grant them the vote.
+It changed the social and political landscape and with women actively working to support the war effort, there was a groundswell of opinion to grant them the vote.